 The EPA does not currently recommend removal of CCA-treated lumber, but if you decide to remove CCA-treated wood in a play set, deck, or other structure, contact the EPA or your state or local solid waste management offices to get instructions on how to dispose of it safely.

 Contact an expert

 If you are concerned about arsenic exposures at work, from drinking water, from treated wood, or from other sources, contact the EPA or your state or local health department for more information.
 You can also contact specialists in environmental and occupational medicine.
-They can assess exposure levels, evaluate current health problems that may be related to the exposures, and give you information concerning future risk and how to minimize it.
-You can locate such qualified professionals and facilities by checking with the Association of Occupational and Environmental Clinics (www.aoec.org).
+They can assess exposure levels, evaluate current health problems that may be related to the exposures, and give you information concerning future risk and how to limit it.
+You can find qualified professionals and facilities by checking with the Association of Occupational and Environmental Clinics (www.aoec.org).

 What should I do if I think I’ve been exposed to arsenic?

 Laboratory tests can measure arsenic levels in your blood, urine, hair, and fingernails.
 But these tests are not done routinely – they require sending the samples to a special laboratory.

 A urine test is the most reliable method for identifying arsenic exposure within the past several days.
 But it can’t detect long-term exposure because most arsenic leaves the body in urine within a few days.
 This test also can sometimes be misleading, because the organic forms of arsenic in fish and shellfish can give a high reading even if you haven’t been exposed to the more toxic, inorganic forms of arsenic.
 For this reason, labs sometimes use a more complicated test to separate “fish arsenic” from other forms.

 Tests of hair and fingernails can detect high-level arsenic exposures during the past 6 to 12 months, but these tests are not as good at detecting lower levels of exposure.